Carey McWilliams (journalist): Political activity and publications

 After leaving the state government, McWilliams continued to write prolifically.
-He turned his attention to issues of racial and ethnic equality, writing a series of important books (including Brothers Under the Skin, Prejudice, North from Mexico, and A Mask for Privilege) that dealt with the treatment of immigrant and minority groups.
+He turned his attention to issues of racial and ethnic equality, writing a series of important books that included Prejudice (1945), A Mask for Privilege (1948), North from Mexico (1948) and Brothers Under the Skin (1951) which dealt with the treatment of immigrant and minority groups.
 He also produced two regional portraits, Southern California Country: An Island on the Land (1946, American Folkways series) and California: The Great Exception (1949), which many aficionados still regard as the finest interpretive histories of those areas.
 Decades after its publication, Southern California Country inspired Robert Towne's Oscar-winning original screenplay for Chinatown (1974).

-In 1948, McWilliams supported former Vice President Henry A. Wallace for President.
+In 1948, McWilliams supported former Vice President Henry A. Wallace for president.

 In 1951, McWilliams moved to New York City to work at The Nation under editor Freda Kirchwey.
 For the next decade, he helped shepherd the magazine through its most difficult period.
 Taking over as editor in 1955, he stayed until 1975 and is credited with strengthening the magazine's investigative reporting.
 He also published the early work of Ralph Nader, Howard Zinn, Theodore Roszak, William Ryan and Hunter S. Thompson.
-William Ryan credited McWilliams with challenging him to write what became his classic book 'Blaming the victim' (1971).
+Ryan credited McWilliams with challenging him to write what became his classic book 'Blaming the victim' (1971).
 Thompson credited McWilliams with the idea for his first bestselling book, Hell's Angels: A Strange and Terrible Saga (1967).